psesinkclee/septa-next-5/README.md

 &nbsp;
 ### [TrueTypeFontFile]
 #### ttf
-Enter the filepathe to the true type font file (TTF) below.
+Enter the filepathe to the true type font file (TTF).
 You can find TTFs online for most standard fonts for free.